distrill/glight/README.md

 - multi transport support
 - one line pretty print to console
 - one line write json to a file for log aggregation
+- extendable with custom transports
 - nice to use api for structured logs
+- configurable
+  - log level
+  - whether console print colors or not
+  - override key for time
+  - override key for message

 ## install
 ```sh